 Dame Anne also mentions two chambermaids, but does not give their names.
 The chambermaids would have been in charge of taking care of the rooms within the house, tending the fires, changing linen, and other small tasks the mistress needed completed.

 The only male servant named was Masson, and he could have been tasked with any number of things, from accounts to horses.

 Dame Anne also employed an unspecified number of other servants who she engaged on a yearly basis.
 These servants were probably house maids, kitchen maids, grooms, and page boys.
 These servants could also refer to any person who worked on the estate in any capacity.

-This was such a long post, so thanks for staying with me until the end!
+Thank you for staying with me until the end of this long post!
 The more research I conducted on Dame Anne, the more I came to really connect with her.
 I think her love story is so sweet, especially for a the 17th century, though incredibly sad at the same time.
 Her will is definitely a treasure, and it provided such a fantastic window into the life of a noble woman.
 I am certainly fortunate to have found so much information about an ancestress who lived so long ago.

 1. Gosfield Parish (Essex, England), Parish Registers, vol. 1, unnumbered 30th p., Anne Wentworth baptism (1590); Essex Record Office, Chelmsford.

 2. John Gough Nichols, The Unton Inventories, Relating to Wadley and Faringdon, Co.
 Berks.
 In the Years 1596 and 1620, From the Originals in the Possession of Earl Ferrers, With a Memoir of the Family of Unton (London: John Bowyer Nichols and Son, 1841), 46.